carbon-design-system/carbon-design-kit/README.md

 # Carbon Design Kit

-The Carbon Design Kit is a living, breathing document containing all our visual assets (components, iconos, pictograms, color styles, text styles, grid templates, etc.).
+The Carbon Design Kit is a living, breathing document containing all our visual assets (components, icons, pictograms, color styles, text styles, grid templates, etc.).
 This document evolves and changes as we collaborate with partners and product teams.
-All assets that live in the kit can also be found on our [Carbon Design System](http://carbondesignsystem.com/) website.
+All assets that live in the kit can also be found on our [Carbon Design System](https://carbondesignsystem.com/) website.

 ## 📝 Change log
 The change log contains release notes on current and previous versions of the Carbon Design Kit.